 Principles

-a) The official Open ranking of the FIE takes into account the best five results of the World Cup, Grand Prix or Satellite competitions in which the fencer has participated, irrespective of continent, plus the World Championships or Olympic Games and the Zonal Championships.
+a) The official Senior ranking of the FIE takes into account the best five results of the World Cup, Grand Prix or Satellite competitions in which the fencer has participated, irrespective of continent, plus the World Championships or Olympic Games and the Zonal Championships.

 b) The official Junior ranking of the FIE takes into account the best six results of the World Cup competitions in which the fencer has participated, irrespective of continent, as well as the World Championships and the Zonal Championships.

+c) For both Senior and Junior rankings, the ranking is kept permanently up to date.

+The first Grand Prix event of the current year cancels out the first Grand Prix event of the previous year and so forth for the remainder of the Grand Prix events.

+The first World Cup event (individual and team) of the current year cancels out the first World Cup event (individual and team) of the previous year and so forth for the remainder of the World Cup events in the season.

-c) For both Open and Junior rankings, the ranking is kept permanently up to date.
-The competition in the current year cancels out the corresponding competition of the previous year, and the points allocated for a competition cancel out the points attributed to the same competition in the previous season.
-If a competition does not take place in the current season, the points obtained at the same competition in the previous season are deleted on the anniversary of the competition.If a competition does not take place in the current season, the points obtained at the same competition in the previous season are deleted on the anniversary of the competition.
+The points allocated for a competition cancel out the points attributed to the same competition in the previous season.

+If a competition does not take place in the current season, the points obtained at the same competition in the previous season are deleted on the anniversary of the competition.

 d) In the event of equal points, the ranking is based on who has gained the most first places, then second places, etc.